 store.
 My partner and I opened The Yarn Store in 1987 in Coos Bay,

 Oregon.
 She went onto other professions and I continued with the

 knitting and crochet business, working heavily with machine knitters

 and designing knitting machine patterns, which were published in

 knitting machine magazines.
 When the boom in hand knitting began in

-I am no longer a one-woman yarn store.
-Henry now joins me 5 days a week with a man's sense of color and a real grasp of what's trending.
+Henry now joined me 5 days a week with a man's sense of color and a real grasp of what's trending.
 Laura, a PSU student, has also joined us part time.
-I work with hand knitters, machine knitters and crocheters, and time permitting, I try to get a few knit designs published.
+We worked with hand knitters, machine knitters and crocheters, and time permitting, I try to get a few knit designs published.
 I still love my knitting machines and continue to put them to work with hand knit yarns.